Where to Eat on Koh Chang?

 In the centre of Kai Bae, just south of AWA Resort, lies one of the busiest restaurants on the island Goong Ka Ta, an all you can eat for 239 Baht buffet.
 The catch is that you cook the food yourself at your table.
 You’ll get a clay pot filled with hot charcoal and that’s topped with a metal dome.
 You pile up a plate with raw prawns, beef, pork and chicken and then can either BBQ it on the dome.
 Or boil it in a moat of soup that runs around the base of the dome.
 There is a wide choice of meats with different marinades.
 Plus plenty of veggies and other dishes from simple pizza to fries and some dim sum.
 It’s communal dining at it’s best and a great place for people watching.
 It’s packed most evenings so go early.

 For Italian food, the stand out is Mordi e Fuggi.
 Located 100 metres north of Gajapuri Resort.
 This is an excellent little place.
 Just a 4 metre wide shop unit with a handful of tables.
 Plus a larger private room at the back for groups.
 They serve up simple Italian pizza and pasta dishes.
 Nothing pretentious.
 Just delicious homemade Italian cooking.
-There’s also another, even smaller branch, opposite Tesco Lotus minimart in Kai Bae – but that isn’t as good.

 For other European options Papa’s Greek Diner, roadside opposite Tesco Lotus, makes a refreshing change if you’re looking for a healthy salad or nice bit of lamb.
 Nearby, Sharky’s has a good selection of European food.
 As does Morgan restaurant which is also in the vicinity and is a popular spot for watching live sports.
 Mostly English style pub grub, good enough to keep kids happy whilst Dad watches the football.

 A few minutes walk away, down by the sea at Coral Resort, you’ll find Cabana Bistro.
-They have a great location by the sea and with a pool that diners can use – making it a ideal location to hang out during the day.
+They have a great location by the sea and with a pool that diners can use – making it a ideal spot to hang out during the day.
 Sunbathe, drink and swim the day away.
 Well presented Euro and Asian food.
 Good choice for a quiet meal in the evening, as it’s hidden away from the masses.

 But the pick of Kai Bae’s Western restaurants has to be El Barrio (formerly Barrio Bonito), opposite the aforementioned Filou Lounge.
 They have been serving up excellent Mexican food and awesome cocktails for over a decade.
 It’s one of the few places where reservations are required during High Season.
 And probably my favourite western restaurant on the island.
 Plus, in my opinion, also has the best cocktails.
 Full review of Barrio Bonito .